wushenrong/legacy-puyo-tools/formats.md

 `test.fmp`) or 8x8 pixels (in `puyo8.fmp`).

-Although it uses a bit-depth that can encode 16 colors, the format is mainly encoded with `0x1` or `0x0` for a black and white pixel respectively.
+Although it uses a bit-depth that can encode 16 colors, the format is mainly black and white with `0x1` or `0x0` for an on or off pixel respectively.
 Each nibble, not byte, is also stored in little-endian where the least significant nibble is store first before the most significant nibble.